Lins-Automation-Projects/Course-Catalog-Automation/README.md

 - **Data Standardization**: Automated cleaning and structuring of course catalog data for machine-readability.
 - **AI-Driven Insights**: Tools for analyzing course offerings and recommending improvements.
 - **Scalable Design**: Flexible architecture designed to expand across multiple university programs.
+- **Readability**: Allowing for easier readability for the course catalog data.

 ---